vmxdev/xenoeye/CONFIG.md

 `name`: window name.
 From this name, the name of the table in PostgreSQL is formed, into which the data will be exported.
 Table name = monitoring object directory + `_` + window name.

-`fields`: array of netflow fields to be exported.
+`fields`: array of netflow fields and functions to be exported.
 The same fields are used as in the filter.
 When exporting, the records will be sorted by fields, from lowest value to highest value.
 To change the order, add `desc` after the field name.

 For example, if you write the fields like this:
 `fields = ["src host", "octets"]`